andreafalletti/hyprland-/Installation.md

 Installing Hyprland is very easy.
 Either you install it from your local package provider (if they provide pkgs for Hyprland) or you build it yourself.

+**Notice:** Given this project is under development and constantly changing, if you want to keep up to date with the latest commits, please consider updating your packages with `yay -Syu --devel`, or your other preferred package manager.
+Always make sure `wlroots` is on the latest commit if you fail to compile.

 ## Packages
 **WARNING:** I do not maintain any packages.
 If they are broken, try building from source first.